CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/PIM-Set-and-Unset-Commands.md

 ## nv set interface \<interface-id\> router pim address-family ipv4-unicast allow-rp rp-list

-Configures the prefix list that provides the list of group addresses to accept downstream (*,G) joins and propogate towards the allowed RP.
+Configures PIM to only ignore the RP check for the upstream neighbors in the specified prefix list.

 ### Command Syntax